datameet/Municipal_Spatial_Data/Bangalore/Readme.md

 This Repository contains Ward data related to the Bangalore Municipal Corporation.

+* BBMP.geojson
+ 243 Banglore Wards as per delimitation in 2022, scraped from [KSRSAC](https://kgis.ksrsac.in/bengalurugis/)

-* BBMP.geojson & BBMP.kml
+* BBMP_oldWards.geojson & BBMP_oldWards.kml
 Bangalore Ward Maps 2012

 This data is also present on the [Bangalore Open Data Repository](https://github.com/openbangalore/bangalore)